markotaali/flix/readme.md

 ## In the next version

-* Support for multiple movies (more accurate results for movies with identical names, eg. Poltergeist (1982) and Poltergeist (2015).
+* Support for multiple movies – more accurate results for movies with identical names, eg. Poltergeist (1982) and Poltergeist (2015).